artpol1105/Cohort-analysis-and-RFM-segmentation/README.md

 # Customer Segmentation & RFM Analysis

 ## Project Overview
 In the highly competitive e-commerce sector, treating all customers equally leads to an inefficient allocation of the marketing budget.
-The goal of this project is to analyze transactional data, segment the customer base using **RFM (Recency, Frequency, Monetary) analysis**, and create an interactive dashboard.
+The goal of this project is to analyze transactional data, segment the customer base using RFM (Recency, Frequency, Monetary) analysis, and create an interactive dashboard.
 This enables the business and marketing teams to interact with different customer groups in a highly targeted manner.

 ## Tech Stack
 * Python: Data cleaning, preprocessing, and cohort analysis.